Building a Website: A Car Analogy for Understanding Web Development

 The Steering Wheel: The Website’s User Interface

 The steering wheel is the primary interface for controlling a car’s direction.
 Similarly, the user interface (UI) of a website provides the visual elements and interactive components that allow users to navigate and interact with the website.
+This is how the user guides their experience, much like a steering wheel allows drivers to guide their car, as explored by the UX Collective.

 The Headlights: Website Analytics and Tracking